Jenselme/legadilo/docs/adrs/0000-project-setup.md

 Since it will involve lots of fetching, I also decided to use Django in a fully async manner.
 Besides, I already know Django (which is good to get started quickly and easily) and I intend to use this project for practicing Django and applying some good practices.

+This choices were made to ease developing the project.
+I tested some other frameworks, but none justify moving away from Django for this project: I already know Django and am efficient with it, it doesn’t have drawbacks for what I am building and the project it big enough not to learn a framework in addition to developing it.

 ### CSS framework

 The template comes with [django-crispy-forms](https://github.com/django-crispy-forms/django-crispy-forms) to help you render form.